 As your son gets older, the foreskin of his uncircumcised penis will begin to separate from the tip of the penis.
 This allows the foreskin to be pulled back (retracted).
-Some boys can retract the foreskin by age 5 or even earlier, while others can't do so until puberty.
 As soon as the foreskin can be retracted, it's important to clean beneath it regularly.
 Teach your son to:

 - Gently pull back the foreskin